wordofwarning/wordofwarning.org/hab/supportus/index.md

 If you like what [hÅb](/hab) + [Word of Warning](/) do, you can support us by…

-**<a href="http://eepurl.com/i_Odb" target="_blank">Signing-up to receive Weekly Warning signposts</a>** — we'll send you a no-nonsense email, typically on a Friday morning, guiding you to new live and online performance in Manchester + beyond…
+**<a href="http://eepurl.com/i_Odb" target="_blank">Signing-up to receive our Weekly Warning</a>** — we'll send you regular no-nonsense emails (typically on a Friday morning) that signpost you to new live and online performance in Manchester + beyond…

-**[Coming to Word of Warning events](/)** — we programme around half a dozen live performance events in Greater Manchester throughout the year, with occasional livestreams too…
+**[Coming to Word of Warning events](/)** — we present half a dozen or more live performance events in Greater Manchester throughout the year, with occasional livestreams too…

 **<a href="http://www.paypal.me/warnmcr" target="_blank">Making a donation via PayPal</a>** — all donations, no matter their size, are very welcome and gratefully received.